getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 #### Automatic Instrumentation

-For Javascript Browser we provide you with an integration that does automatic instrumentation creating `pageload` and `navigation` transaction containing Spans for XHR/fetch, Performance API (marks, measures, FCP, LCP) and resources timings (also provided by the Performance API).
+For JavaScript Browser we provide you with an integration that does automatic instrumentation creating `pageload` and `navigation` transaction containing Spans for XHR/fetch, Performance API (marks, measures, FCP, LCP) and resources timings (also provided by the Performance API).
 The Tracing intergration is specific to Browser so it doesn't work on Node.js.

 The `Tracing` integration resides in the `@sentry/apm` package.
 You can add it to your `Sentry.init` call: